Solving 2-MAXSAT in Polynomial Time: a Proof of $\textit{P}$ = $\textit{NP}$: 2-MAXSAT Problem

-We remember that when generating the trie $T$ over the main paths of the $p$*-graphs over the variable sequences shown in Table~\ref{table1}, we have already found a subset of conjunctions $\{ \}$, which can be satisfied by a truth assignment represented by the corresponding main path.
+We remember that when generating the trie $T$ over the main paths of the $p$*-graphs created for the variable sequences shown in Table ~\ref{table1}, we have already found a (largest) subset of conjunctions $\{ \}$, which can be satisfied by a truth assignment represented by the corresponding main path.
 This is larger than $\{ \}$.
-Therefore, $\{ \}$ should not be kept around and this part of computation is futile.
-However, this kind of useless work can be avoided by performing a pre-checking: if the number of $p$*-subgraphs, over which the recursive call of the algorithm will be invoked, is smaller than the size of the partial answer already obtained, the recursive call of the algorithm should not be conducted.
+Therefore, $\{ \}$ should not be kept around and this part of computation is in fact useless.
+To avoid this kind of futile work, we can simply perform a pre-checking: if the number of $p$*-subgraphs, over which the recursive call of the algorithm will be invoked, is smaller than the size of a satisfiable subset of conjunctions already obtained, the recursive call of the algorithm should not be conducted.

-In terms of the above discussion, we change $\textit{SEARCH}$( ) to a recursive algorithm shown below.
+In terms of the above discussion, we come up with a recursive algorithm shown below, in which a data structure $R$ is used to accommodate the result, represented as a set of triplets of the form:

-The improved algorithm (Algorithm 3) works in a quite different way from Algorithm~\ref{A1}.
-Concretely, $G'$ will be created level by level (see line 4), and for each created level all the multiple appearances of nodes $v$ will be recognized and handled according to the three cases described in the previous subsection (see lines 5 - 8).
-Especially, in Case 1, we will first create the corresponding upBound $L$ with respect to $v$, and then generate a trie-like graph $D'$ over all those trie-like subgraphs each rooted at a node on $L$.
-Next, $v$ will be added to $D'$ as its root.
-Finally, a recursive call to the algorithm on $D'$ will be invoked.

-In Case 2, all the repeated nodes will be simply merged together while in Case 3 the repeated nodes will be handled according to both Case 1 and Case 2.

-Besides, $D'$ = $\{ \}$ $\cup$ $D'$ in line 6 is a simplified representation of an operation, by which we add not only node $v$, but also the corresponding edges to $D'$.